 - The Federal Direct PLUS and/or Alternative loan resources will be applied to the bill after action is taken on your part and approval is received.

 - If you receive an outside scholarship, your awards may be adjusted.
-It is your responsibility to provide scholarship information to the Financial Aid Office.
+It is your responsibility to provide scholarship information to Student Financial Services.

 - Please note that students cannot use any current financial aid to pay prior educational expenses.